 Chronic exhaustion could also be a sign that you're not adequately supporting your mitochondria—the energy-producing powerhouses of your cells.
 "As we age, we should be replacing old, dying-off mitochondria with new ones," Kim Crawford, M.D., told mbg.
 "This process is called mitochondrial biogenesis, and it's crucial for vibrant aging.
 If we're sick or growing older and have mitochondrial apoptosis (die-off) without biogenesis, we have increasingly lower energy levels and will develop medical problems."

-Try this: First and foremost, aim for a minimum of seven to nine hours of sleep per night.
-Then, to promote mitochondrial health, consider a nicotinamide riboside (NR) supplement.
+First and foremost, aim for a minimum of seven to nine hours of sleep per night.
+Then, to promote mitochondrial health, consider a nicotinamide riboside (NR) supplement, like mindbodygreen's nr+ mentioned above.
 NR helps support normal levels of a coenzyme in your body called nicotinamide adenine dinucleotide (NAD+), which experts say increases the activity of SIRT1, inducing the formation of new mitochondria.* Levels of NAD+ naturally decline with age, so supplementing may be a key way to combat internal and external aging.

 4. Your eyes are always red and irritated.

 Bloodshot, irritated eyes could be a sign you're not getting enough sleep, you're spending too much time in front of a screen, or—more concerningly—that your overall system is inflamed.
 In fact, some experts believe that red eyes that don't respond to common remedies are an indicator of chronic inflammation and may be related to conditions like arthritis or thyroid dysfunction.
 Inflammation is also a driver of nearly every chronic disease.